 Maria regularly works in multi-arts projects and her voice and movement based collaboration with dance artist and choreographer James Jackson, J&M, have delivered commissions to the dance companies Edge (London, 2008), YYD (Leeds, 2009 and 2011) and Flight Effect (York, 2011 and 2012).
 The Roskilde Festival 2006 commissioned her as composer for the 60 min dance piece ‘meet the mind that moves’.
 In 2009 collaborating with sound recordist Chris Watson, the two conceived two commissions for the Pestival.
 Albums released: Solo project Melatonin; ‘[Monotonine Meditasjoner – Monotonine Meditations]’ (2004) and ‘Waves of Air and Seasons through Me’ (2006), with Røyst; ‘Nordic Initiative’ (2005) and with Curious Voice Duo; ‘At the Tip and the Root of the Tongue’ (2007).)

-She has since 2006 been in private tuition with Amelia Cuni, – Europe’s only professional performer and composer of the ancient Indian music tradition; Dhrupad.
+Maria completed her PPU studies in music pedagogics at the Norwegian Academy of Music in Oslo in 2019.
+And from 2006 to 2012 she was in private tuition with Amelia Cuni, – Europe’s only professional performer and composer of the ancient Indian music tradition; Dhrupad.